European Commission Jobs 2024 – Work in Europe

 Work Permit and Visa

 A work permit or visa is required for non-EU citizens.
 Learn the specific requirements for obtaining a work permit in the country where you plan to work.
-Your prospective employer may provide assistance with the application procedure for a work permit.
+Your prospective employer may assist with the application procedure for a work permit.

 Upon receiving a job offer, it may be necessary to apply for a visa.
 This can typically be done through the embassy or consulate in your area.
 A common type of work visa is the EU Blue Card (https://apply.eu/), which is designed for highly qualified workers.